 Diagnostic tests or procedures are a critical part of the care of many patients.
 Shorter waiting times are beneficial as they help people get quicker access to the treatments they need.

-The six week diagnostic wait was initially introduced as a ‘milestone’ in March 2008 to support the achievement of the 18 week referral to treatment (RTT) target, but diagnostic waiting times are now part of the NHS Constitution.
-This gives patients the legal right to have a diagnostic test within six weeks of the request being sent.
+The six-week diagnostic wait was initially introduced as a ‘milestone’ in March 2008 to support the achievement of the 18-week referral to treatment (RTT) target.
+Diagnostic waiting times are now part of the NHS Constitution, which pledges that patients should wait less than six weeks for a diagnostic test from the time that the request has been sent.

-In addition to looking at the proportion of people waiting longer than the six-week target, we can also examine changes in the median diagnostic test waiting time.
-Between February 2006 and February 2008 the median waiting time fell from 6.5 weeks to 1.9 weeks, in anticipation of the introduction of the national target in March 2008.
+In addition to looking at the proportion of people waiting six weeks or more for a diagnostic test, we can also examine changes in the median waiting time.
+In February 2008, the median waiting time fell to 1.9 weeks in anticipation of the introduction of the national target.
 The lowest median wait of 1.5 weeks occurred in January 2009.